mkishi1221/mkishi1221.github.io/_includes/cv.md

 - Launched a working MVP within 24 hours of funding using no-code tools to rapidly validate the idea.
 - Secured partnerships with 20+ venues and listed 40+ spaces within 3 months.
-- Conducted 40+ user feedback sessions and implemented A/B tests to refine the platform’s UX and messaging.
+- Conducted 40+ user feedback sessions and implemented A/B tests to refine the platform’s UIUX using prototypes in Figma.
-- Managed the product roadmap, email campaigns, and growth experiments using Sharetribe and Squarespace.
+- Managed the product roadmap, led customer feedback sessions and performed growth experiments.
+- Managed product marketing, designed the website and led social media campaigns.
-- Developed tools to automate venue listings using python and designed and tested the UIUX using prototypes in Figma.
+- Developed NLP tools to automate venue listings using python.

 SpaceforU was [featured in a Falmouth University article](https://www.falmouth.ac.uk/launchpad/news/entrepreneur-stories-spaceforu){: .cv_link target="_blank" } highlighting regional innovation and early-stage entrepreneurship.